Alexidians/Super-Diamond-Programing-Language/readme.md

 # Super Diamond Programing Language

-Use the Super Diamond Programing Language you can choose the variable that will me used for the language
+Use the Super Diamond Programing Language The Start for functions is SuperDiamondPrograming.